Spanish warship Destructor

-Destructor was a 19th-century Spanish warship.
-She was a fast ocean-going torpedo gunboat and the main precursor of the destroyer type of vessel.
-Destructor was the first warship classified as a "destroyer" at the time of her commissioning.
+Destructor was a late 19th-century Spanish warship.
+She was a fast ocean-going torpedo gunboat and was one of the most important precursors of the destroyer type of naval vessels.
+Destructor was the first warship formally classified as a "destroyer" at the time of her commissioning.
 Her designer was a Spanish Navy officer, Fernando Villaamil, commissioned by the Minister of the Navy, Vice-Admiral Manuel Pezuela.

 Genesis

 During the 1860s, 1870s and 1880s the rapidly improving, fast and cheap torpedo boats were presenting an escalating threat to major warships.
 Escort vessels were already in use to provide protection for battleships but it was decided that what was needed was a new type of enlarged and fast torpedo boat, capable of escorting larger ships on long voyages and also able to attack enemy battleships with torpedoes as part of a fleet action.

 The Spanish Navy asked several British shipyards to submit proposals capable of fulfilling these specifications.
 In 1885 it chose the design submitted by the shipyard of James and George Thomson of Clydebank, near the Yarrow shipyards.
-The vessel was laid down at the end of the year, launched in 1886, and commissioned in 1887.
+The vessel was laid down at the end of the year, launched in 1886, and commissioned in early 1887.